Theory of Change

 More Good Leaders

-At a time when leaders are disillusioned and dropping out in record numbers, we urgently need to find a way to strengthen those who have still have a sense of imagination for.
-More resilience, capacity, and (link)
+At a time when leaders are disillusioned and dropping out in record numbers, we urgently need to find a way to strengthen those who still have a sense of imagination for.
+Our programs help people build more resilience, capacity, and innovative thinking to reshape what ministry can look like.

 Higher Capacity Organizations